NeutroniumCore/Neutronium/Documentation/Content/Build_large_project_with_Vue.js_and_Webpack.md

 # Vue cli template

-Neutronium provides a vue-cli template [neutronium-vue](https://github.com/NeutroniumCore/neutronium-vue) that provides many advantages to develop large project with Neutronium vue:
+Neutronium provides a vue-cli 3 plugin [vue-cli-plugin-neutronium](https://github.com/NeutroniumCore/vue-cli-plugin-neutronium) that provides many advantages to develop large project with Neutronium vue:
 * During development use web-pack-dev-server and chrome to create the UI
 * Use ES6, sass, less...
 * Decompose your project in easy to maintain vue files during development
 * Use npm to manage your dependencies
 * Use Webpack build to generate all files you need to reference in Neutronium

+See [vue-cli-plugin-neutronium Readme](https://github.com/NeutroniumCore/vue-cli-plugin-neutronium) for complete description.

 To install neutronium  vue template use [vue-cli](https://github.com/vuejs/vue-cli) If not installed, install first vue-cli: